Parth7434/2301030400064/Assignment_1/README.md

   - `Assignment_1`
   - `Assignment_2`
 - All files related to Assignment 1 are uploaded in `Assignment_1`.
-- This repository link will be submitted through the provided Google Form.

 ## 🎨 Task 2: Figma Prototype Design